Predictia/AQUA-diagnostics/docs/sphinx/source/installation.rst

 Installation with Miniforge
 ---------------------------

-First, clone the AQUA repository from GitHub:
+First, clone the AQUA-diagnostics repository from GitHub:

 .. code-block:: bash

-    git clone git@github.com:DestinE-Climate-DT/AQUA.git
+    git clone git@github.com:DestinE-Climate-DT/AQUA-diagnostics.git

-Then, navigate to the AQUA directory:
+Then, navigate to the AQUA-diagnostics directory:

 .. code-block:: bash

-    cd AQUA
+    cd AQUAA-diagnostics

 Create a new environment with Mamba.
 An environment file is provided in the repository, so you can create the environment with the following command: